-- Mix a teaspoon of butter, margarine, or olive oil into hot foods.
+- Mix a teaspoon of olive oil into hot foods.

 - Use peanut butter in sandwiches and snacks.

-- Use honey for sweetening and as a snack.
+- Use honey or date syrup for sweetening food and beverages.

-- Drink milkshakes made with high-fat ice cream.
+- Drink smoothies made with nut butters and fruits.
 Try adding protein powder or egg substitutes for more protein and added calories.

 - Keep high-calorie snacks around: olives, walnuts, raw almonds, and dried fruits.

-- Add flaxseed oil or olive oil to cottage cheese with fruit.
+- Add flaxseed oil or olive oil to cottage cheese or non-dairy cream cheese with fruit.